RobTillaart/APDS9900/README.md

 **Experimental**

-Not tested with hardware yet.
+This library is to read the APDS9900 or APDS9901 sensor.

-This library is to use the APDS9900 or APDS9901 sensor.
+The code is not tested with hardware yet.

 The APDS9900/ADPS9901 has two main functions:
 - measure ambient light (ALS), up to 16 bit.